navarro-n/navarro-n/README.md

 ### Hi there, I'm Irene
+I am a dedicated Web App Developer focused on growing within the web development industry.
+I stand out for continuous learning, creativity, and strong problem-solving skills, bringing value to every project I work on.
+I am eager to face new challenges, contribute to team growth, and keep expanding my skills to deliver meaningful impact in any organization.
 ## Technical Skills

 | IDEs | Languages | Frameworks & Libraries | Version Control | CMD |